 "Indeed," Snape scowled.
 "Dumbledore is keeping this very close."

 "The fewer people who know the better," Edward sighed.

-"Perhaps," Snape nodded.
+"Perhaps," Snape allowed with a nod.
 "But that doesn't stop me from worrying.
 Hagrid let Flamel's name slip to Potter after all, and look how far he and his friends have gotten."

 "I'm still pissed about that," Edward growled.
 "A damn trading card of all things gives them the right clue."